zsoftly/ztiaws/docs/ztiaws-demo.md

 Repository: https://github.com/zsoftly/ztiaws

 🧱 Recommended Next Steps

-Clone the repository
+1. Clone the repository.

-Follow this demo to install and test ZTiAWS locally
+2. Follow this demo to install and test ZTiAWS locally.

-Contribute new regions or commands via PR
+3. Share feedback via the #ztiaws engineering channel.

-Share feedback via the #ztiaws engineering channel
+4. (Optional) Contribute new regions or commands via PR.

 End of Document